When to plant Dill in Spalding County, GA

 Spalding County, Georgia is in USDA Hardiness Zone 8b.
 The average last spring frost is April 1 and first fall frost is November 3.

-Spalding County County sits in USDA Zone 8b.
+Spalding County sits in USDA Zone 8b.
 Dill grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Dill grow in Spalding County County's climate?
+Can Dill grow in Spalding County's climate?

 Your Spalding County Garden Planner — Free